-Evolve or Fail has been added to your bookmarks.
+Evolve or Fail has been saved

 With policies in place for technology governance, risk and compliance, many business leaders have assigned responsibility for security to IT, confident that their fiduciary and legal obligations are being met.
 But a compliance oriented approach to enterprise and IT risk may overlook many of the threats that matter most.